cloudflare/cloudflare-docs/products/zaraz/src/content/web-api/ecommerce.md

 `zaraz.ecommerce()` allows you to track common events of the ecommerce user journey, such as when a user adds a product to cart, starts the checkout funnel or completes an order on your website.

-To start using `zaraz.ecommerce()` you first need to enable it in your Zaraz account, and on the tool you plan to send ecommerce data to.
-Then, you need to add `zaraz.ecommerce()` to the `<body>` element of your website.
+To start using `zaraz.ecommerce()`, you first need to enable it in your Zaraz account and on the tool you plan to send ecommerce data to.
+Then, add `zaraz.ecommerce()` to the `<body>` element of your website.

 ## Enable ecommerce tracking

 You do not need to map ecommerce events to triggers.
 Zaraz will automatically forward data using the right format to the tools with ecommerce support.

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account and website.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account and website.
 1. Click **Zaraz** > **Settings**.
 1. Enable **Ecommerce tracking**.
 1. Click **Save**.
-1. Locate the tool you want to use with ecommerce tracking, and click **Edit**.
+1. Locate the tool you want to use with ecommerce tracking and click **Edit**.
 1. Click **Settings**.
 1. Under **Advanced**, enable **Ecommerce tracking**.
 1. Click **Save**.